-Table 2 U-values for party walls

-Party wall construction U-value W/(m2k) Solid 0.0 Unfilled cavity with no effective edge sealing 0.5 Unfilled cavity with effective edge sealing around all exposed edges and in line with insulation abutting elements 0.2 A fully filled cavity with effective sealing at all exposed edges and in line with insulation layers in abutting elements 0.0
+Table 2 U-values for party walls Party wall construction U-value W/(m 2 k) Solid 0.0 Unfilled cavity with no effective edge sealing 0.5 Unfilled cavity with effective edge sealing around all exposed edges and in line with insulation abutting elements A fully filled cavity with effective sealing at all exposed edges and in line with insulation layers in abutting elements 0.0

-- 3.7 In considering heat losses via party walls, it is important to remember that wherever the wall penetrates an insulation layer, such as when the blockwork of a masonry party wall penetrates insulation at ceiling level, a thermal bridge is likely to exist even when the party wall U-value is zero.
-Any bridging at the party wall should be evaluated and then taken into account, along with other thermal bridges.
-It is important also to be satisfied that any solution to the party wall bypass does not contravene other parts of the Bye-laws, in particular Part 9 (Sound). - 3.8 The party wall is a particular case of the more general thermal bypass problem that occurs if the air barrier and the insulation layer are not contiguous and the cavity between them is subject to air movement.
+3.8 The party wall is a particular case of the more general thermal bypass problem that occurs if the air barrier and the insulation layer are not contiguous and the cavity between them is subject to air movement.
 To avoid the consequent reduction in thermal performance, either the insulation layer should be contiguous with the air barrier at all points in the building envelope, or the space between the air barrier and insulation layer should be filled with solid material, such as in a masonry wall.